BRCA1: BRCT domains

 The dual repeat BRCT domain of the BRCA1 protein is an elongated structure approximately 70 Å long and 30–35 Å wide.
 The 85–95 amino acid domains in BRCT can be found as single modules or as multiple tandem repeats containing two domains.
 Both of these possibilities can occur in a single protein in a variety of different conformations.
-The C-terminal BRCT region of the BRCA1 protein is essential for repair of DNA, transcription regulation and tumor suppressor function.
-In BRCA1 the dual tandem repeat BRCT domains are arranged in a head-to-tail-fashion in the three-dimensional structure, burying 1600 Å of hydrophobic, solvent-accessible surface area in the interface.
+The C-terminal BRCT region of the BRCA1 protein is essential for repair of DNA, transcription regulation, and tumor-suppressor function.
+In BRCA1, the dual tandem repeat BRCT domains are arranged in a head-to-tail fashion in the three-dimensional structure, burying 1600 Å of hydrophobic, solvent-accessible surface area in the interface.
 These all contribute to the tightly packed knob-in-hole structure that comprises the interface.
 These homologous domains interact to control cellular responses to DNA damage.
-A missense mutation at the interface of these two proteins can perturb the cell cycle, resulting a greater risk of developing cancer.
+A missense mutation at the interface of these two proteins can perturb the cell cycle, resulting in a greater risk of developing cancer.